jeffreyevans/spatialEco/README.md

            wt.centroid - Creates centroid of [x,y] coordinates, of a random field, based on a weights field in a point sample.

-           bzonal.stats - Polygon "zonal" statistics of a raster.
+           zonal.stats - Polygon "zonal" statistics of a raster.
 Function can accept custom “vectorized” function.

 **Bugs**: Users are encouraged to report bugs here.
 Go to [issues](https://github.com/jeffreyevans/spatialEco/issues) in the menu above, and press new issue to start a new bug report, documentation correction or feature request.
 You can direct questions to <jeffrey_evans@tnc.org>.